 How to Format and Partition Disks Using fdisk or GParted

 Managing disk partitions is an essential skill for anyone working with Linux systems.
-Whether you’re setting up a new hard drive, resizing existing partitions, or troubleshooting storage issues, tools like fdisk
+Whether you’re setting up a new hard drive, resizing existing partitions, or troubleshooting storage issues, tools like fdisk and GParted are invaluable.
+This guide will walk you through formatting and partitioning disks using these two powerful tools.

 Why Partitioning Matters